 The BEYOND Center is funded from competitive programs (EU, ESA, National Programs), as well as from International Funding Organisations amounting 1.2-1.5 million Euros per year.
 At the same time, it supports with its infrastructure and research, the activity of other researchers in the country, providing an additional equal inflow of research funds at IAASARS/NOA.

 The operation of the BEYOND Center contributes to the production of innovative research.
-It has supported the production of scientific publications in peer reviewed journals and articles in international conferences with some hundreds of citation references.
+It has supported the production of scientific publications in peer reviewed journals and articles in international conferences with several citation references.
 More specifically, this activity has already produced a number of 48 scientific publications in journals and international conference proceedings.

 The BEYOND Center has installed and operates large scale infrastructures for the systematic reception, management and redistribution of real-time Earth Observation data acquired by satellites and in-situ monitoring networks.
 The coverage and usage of the monitoring infrastructure is international.
 It covers observational needs of a wide research community and decision makers across the Southeast Europe, North Africa, Middle East and the Balkans.